By Lee Wei Lian

 Property prices in urban areas such as Penang and Kuala Lumpur rose by up to 40 per cent in 2010 fuelled by low interest rates and a surge in speculative buying, although prices grew slower last year due to dampened sentiment from tightening measures such as a hike in the real property gains tax for early disposals.

-Some reports have also estimated that property prices jumped from 5.9 times income in
+Some reports have also estimated that property prices jumped from 5.9 times income in 1989 to 10.9 times in 2010.

 The Demographia International Housing Affordability Survey rates markets, whose property prices are 5.1 times median income or more, as “severely unaffordable”.